project-serum/serum-dex/docs/staking.md

 This allows us to provide a way of dropping rewards to the stake pool in a way that is on chain and verifiable.
 Of course, it requires an external trigger, some account willing to transfer funds to a new **RewardVendor**, but that is outside of the scope of the **Registry** program.
-The reward dropper can be an off chain BFT committee, or it can on-chain multisig.
+The reward dropper can be an off chain BFT committee, or it can be an on-chain multisig.
 It can be a charitable individual, or funds can flow directly from the DEX, which itself creates a Reward Vendor from fees collected.
 It doesn't matter to the **Registry** program.